cumpstey/umbraco-template-engine/README.md

 It's possible to specify different templates for backoffice and website rendering, by tagging a template "Preview" - particularly useful with an embedded video, which you really don't want playing in a rich text editor!

 If debugging is enabled (`system.web/compilation/@debug`) The macro will display an error message if the referenced content no longer exists, or if it doesn't have an appropriate template defined.
 If debugging is disabled (as on a live website) the content will simply not be displayed.

+## Prerequisites

+In order to use the Template Engine you must use [route hijacking](https://our.umbraco.org/documentation/reference/routing/custom-controllers).

+We've only ever used it in combination with [Umbraco Mapper](https://github.com/AndyButland/UmbracoMapper "Umbraco Mapper project"), and an IoC container such as Ninject or Autofac (the example website uses Autofac).
+These are not necessary, but recommended.

 ## Examples